Paul Gambaccini: Broadcasting career

-Gambaccini's broadcasting career began at Dartmouth College, where he was music director of the now-defunct WDCR, a college-owned-and-operated Top 40 radio station.
-Gambaccini may have first achieved wider prominence when his tips for playlisted songs likely to see greater chart action were published in the 11 May 1968, issue of the international trade publication Billboard, alongside similar tips from radio programming talent at major commercial stations across the United States.
+Gambaccini's broadcasting career began at Dartmouth College, where he was manager of the now-defunct WDCR, a college-owned-and-operated Top 40 radio station.
 Having left Oxford, Gambaccini considered further study in law at Harvard or Yale, but had the opportunity of writing for Rolling Stone magazine, as British correspondent.
 He attributes his broadcasting career to this post—especially an interview in 1973 with Elton John which brought him to the attention of BBC Radio producer John Walters who arranged for him to host on BBC Radio 1.
 Gambaccini then started broadcasting in the UK, on BBC Radio 1, from September 1974, first as a music reporter on the John Peel Saturday show Rockspeak and as presenter of All American Heroes.
 The following year, he started a show focussing on the weeks' music in the US chart which was to continue for over a decade.
 The show was broadcast every Saturday afternoon until his last show on 8 February 1986.
 Thereafter, he moved to independent radio to host American Countdown.
 In 1990, he returned to Radio 1, but left during the tenure of controller Matthew Bannister in 1993.

 In 1992 Gambaccini became a founding personality on the UK's classical music station Classic FM, where he hosted the weekly Classical CD Chart show.
 He left for BBC Radio 3 in 1995, where he broadcast an hour-long morning show, in a slot formerly used for Composer of the Week.
 He returned to Classic FM in 1997.

 Alongside his work in music radio, he contributed regularly to BBC Radio 4's long-running arts programme Kaleidoscope between 1975 and 1998.

 For 13 years Gambaccini reviewed films for breakfast television, first on TV-am and then GMTV.
 In the early 1980s he presented The Other Side of the Tracks on Channel 4, which ran for three series.
 His other television appearances include Pebble Mill at One, Call My Bluff, Music for the Millennium, and The South Bank Show.
 He co-hosted coverage of Live Aid in 1985, which he later said was one of the two proudest achievements of his career.

 In 1998, he joined BBC Radio 2.
 His first show was on 18 April 1998, once again opening the first of his weekly shows America's Greatest Hits with "Born to Run" by Bruce Springsteen.
 In 2002, he quit his role at Classic FM, to present a weekly chart show on London's Jazz FM until 2004.
 He was also a contributor to the London station LBC when it was taken over by Chrysalis.